Key insights

 To receive the increased tax credit or deduction, taxpayers — including project developers — are generally required to:

-- Pay prevailing wages,
+- Pay prevailing wages

-- Employ apprentices,
+- Employ apprentices

-- Keep adequate book and records.
+- Keep adequate book and records to document eligibility

 Taxpayers must maintain and preserve records proving compliance with the applicable requirements.
 At a minimum, these records should include payroll records for each laborer and mechanic, including each qualified apprentice.